 Symptoms may include:

-The doctor will ask about your symptoms.
+You will be asked about your symptoms and medical history.
 An eye exam will be done.
 The doctor will look for any foreign objects in the eye.
 Drops may also be placed in your eye to make you more comfortable.
 It can also make the scratch more visible under a special light.

 Minor scratches usually heal within 1-2 days.
 Some severe corneal abrasions may form a scar and permanently impair vision.
 You may be referred to an eye specialist for large or deep scratches.